Roth IRA Conversions: Rules, Restrictions, and Taxes

 Direct rollover

 A direct rollover, the simplest and oft-recommended approach, tasks your current plan administrator with sending the funds directly to your new Roth IRA account with you personally never taking possession of the money.
-This option is straightforward and efficient with no taxes withheld from the transferred around.
+This option is straightforward and efficient with no taxes withheld from the transferred amount.

 Indirect rollover